 About steroid injections

-Steroid injections treat painful conditions affecting the joints and soft tissues, such as bursitis, tennis elbow, arthritis-related inflammation, and certain nerve issues like carpal tunnel syndrome.
+Steroid injections treat painful conditions affecting the joints and soft tissues, such as bursitis, arthritis-related inflammation, and certain nerve issues like carpal tunnel syndrome.
 They provide prolonged relief from inflammatory pain, particularly when administered under the guidance of a healthcare provider such as a physiotherapist, osteopath, podiatrist, or hand therapist.

 Steroid injections are generally very safe and well-tolerated.
 Steroid injections are safe during pregnancy and while breastfeeding.

-Steroid appointments are not directly bookable online; however, you may request one.
-Patients or referrers can phone 0279064884 or email support@soundexperience.co.nz to make an appointment.
-Please contact us if you have further questions about steroid injections.
+Patients or referrers can call 0279064884 or email support@soundexperience.co.nz to schedule an appointment.
+Please get in touch with us if you have further questions about steroid injections.

 How to prepare for your steroid injection appointment